What to do if you are underweight

 - heart problems

-Being underweight can be especially dangerous for older people since it increases their risk of breaking a bone and becoming ill.
+Being underweight can be especially dangerous for older people since it increases your risk of breaking bones and becoming ill.

 What causes being underweight?

-People become underweight for many different reasons.
-Some may be born naturally small and their low BMI is due to their genes.
-Some may have a very high metabolism and find it hard to put on weight, even if they eat foods that have a lot of calories.
+There are many possible causes for being underweight.
+You may be born with a naturally small body frame, and your low BMI can be due to your genes.
+You may have a very high metabolism and find it hard to put on weight, even if you eat foods that have a lot of energy (kilojoules).

-Some physical conditions can cause weight loss, leading to someone being underweight.
+There are also some physical conditions that can cause weight loss, leading to underweight.
 These include:

-- stomach problems, such as nausea, vomiting or diarrhoea
+- digestive problems, such as nausea, vomiting or diarrhoea

 - an infection